sbathgate/flask-react-auth/README.md

 ```$ docker rmi $(docker images -q)```

 ## TODO:
+#### My notes:
+- [ ] Configure singular setup.cfg for flake8, black and isort.

 #### Test-Driven Development with Python, Flask and Docker
 - [ ] Test coverage: Add more tests to increase the overall test coverage.
 - [ ] DRY out the code: There's plenty of places in the code base that could be refactored.
-- [ ] Flask-CORS: Use Flask-CORS to handle cross-origin requests -- e.g., requests that originate from a different protocol, IP address, domain name, or port.
+- [x] Flask-CORS: Use Flask-CORS to handle cross-origin requests -- e.g., requests that originate from a different protocol, IP address, domain name, or port.
 - [ ] Caching: Add caching (where appropriate) with Flask-Cache.
 - [ ] Database migrations: Manage changes to the database through SQLAlchemy database migrations with the Flask-Migrate extension.